Brazil at the Copa América

 The Copa América is South America's major tournament in senior men's football and determines the continental champion.
 Until 1967, the tournament was known as South American Championship.
 It is the oldest continental championship in the world with its first edition held in 1916.

-Brazil have won the tournament nine times, which makes them the third-most successful team in tournament history behind Argentina and Uruguay (15 each).

-Brazil withdrew from Copa America for almost ten years between 1926 and 1935.
+Brazil have won the tournament nine times, which makes them the third-most successful team in tournament history behind Argentina (16) and Uruguay (15).
+Brazil withdrew from the tournament for almost ten years between 1926 and 1935.

-They were particularly successful from 1997 to 2007, winning four out of five Copas during that time.
-Zizinho, who competed in the 1940s and 1950s, is both the player with the most matches (34) and the most goals (17) in tournament history, though he shares both records.
-After winning the 2019 Copa América, Brazil were the defending champions before losing the 2021 final to Argentina.
+Brazil were particularly successful from 1997 to 2007, winning four out of five Copas during that time.
+Zizinho, who competed in the 1940s and 1950s, is the player with the joint-most goals (17) in tournament history.

-Pelé, the "Player of the Century", has never won the continental title and only competed in one South American Championship in 1959.
+Pelé, the "Player of the Century", never won the continental title and only competed in one South American Championship in 1959.
 However, he did present his impressive scoring abilities with eight goals in six matches, becoming that edition's top scorer and most valuable player.

 Overall record

-Winning finals
+Decisive matches and finals

 In the era of the South American Championship, Round Robins were more commonly played than knock-out tournaments.
 Listed are the decisive matches which secured Brazil the respective titles.

 Record by opponent

-Brazil's highest victories at continental championships were a 10–1 win against Bolivia in 1949 and a 9–0 win against Colombia in 1957 with Evaristo scoring five goals.
-Their highest defeat was a 0–6 loss against Uruguay in 1920.
+Brazil's biggest victories at continental championships were a 10–1 win against Bolivia in 1949 and a 9–0 win against Colombia in 1957, with Evaristo scoring five goals.
+Their largest defeat was a 0–6 loss against Uruguay in 1920.

-In their first seven matches against Venezuela, Brazil always scored a different amount of goals (0, 2, 3, 4, 5, 6, 7).